Installing the Download-Version

 Write Permissions

-Please make sure you set the write permissions for the directory correctly so that the setup script can write the files there; otherwise, the following error message will appear.
+Please make sure you set the write permissions for the directory correctly so that the setup script can write files to it; otherwise, the following error message will appear.

 If you are using nginx as your web server, adjustments to the server configuration are usually necessary.
 You can find more information on this in the Technical Section.